 There are many possible ways that a home or business can be dangerous and lead to personal injury or wrongful death.
 Some of the most frequent premises liability cases the Mann Law Firm has handled on behalf of injured clients are:

-• Slip and fall: Involves personal injuries where the person falls because a sidewalk, stair, floor, or ramp is not properly maintained, resulting in an injured in slip & fall accident.
+- Slip and Fall: Involves personal injuries where the person falls because a sidewalk, stair, floor, or ramp is not properly maintained, resulting in a slip and fall accident.
 The surface could be cracked, broken, slippery or uneven.
 Perhaps a water leak was not repaired, dangerous debris was not cleaned up, a spill was left, or warning signs were not used.

-• Dog bite: A loose or unsecured dog bites or mauls you because the animal owner was negligent and/or failed to give a warning of the dog’s likelihood to cause injury.
+- Dog Bite: A loose or unsecured dog bites or mauls someone because the animal’s owner was negligent and/or failed to give a warning of the dog’s likelihood to cause injury.

-• Elevator accident: You are hurt or a loved one is killed because the elevator falls or stops suddenly after a sudden fall.
-Or, the elevator door opens, and you fall down the shaft.
+- Elevator Accident: You are hurt or a loved one is killed because the elevator falls or stops suddenly or the elevator door opens and a passenger falls down the shaft.
 Another common accident is a mis-leveled elevator that creates a dangerous tripping hazard.

-• Pool accident: Excessive water near a swimming pool, such as puddles or standing water, can lead to accidents through water safety guidelines, resulting in injury because of inadequate warnings or other factors.
+- Pool Accident: Excessive water near a swimming pool, such as puddles or standing water, can lead to accidents and injury because of inadequate warnings or other factors.
 Also common are drowning or near-drowning accidents from poor child supervision and inadequately trained lifeguards.

 These are just a few of the most common examples, but there are plenty of other ways a business or individual might be held liable for injuries suffered on their property.
 To learn more about filing a premises liability claim in Macon, we encourage you to contact the Mann Law Firm to schedule a free case evaluation.